-House set within a large plot of land on Sandy Lane

-Attractive planting in a front garden

-5.6 Townscape

-5.6.1 Street Layout and Inter-relationship of Spaces

-The street layout of Dereham is formed of key roads radiating out from the Market Place and the historic route through the town which runs up London Road, the High Street, Market Place, and out via Swaffham Road.
+Attractive planting in a front garden 5.6 Townscape 5.6.1 Street Layout and Inter-relationship of Spaces The street layout of Dereham is formed of key roads radiating out from the Market Place and the historic route through the town which runs up London Road, the High Street, Market Place, and out via Swaffham Road.
 The layout to the west of the town developed mainly around the railway and other industrial elements, though most of this area is not currently included within the Conservation Area.
 Key junctions in the Conservation Area include the roundabout at the north end of the Market Place, with roads branching off in all directions, and the intersection of the High Street with Market Place and Church Street.
 The junction of Theatre Street, Market Place and Wellington Street is also significant and marked by the local landmark building of Hill House.
 Modern junctions such as large roundabouts are located just outside of the Conservation Area.
 The junction of Norwich Street and Cowper Road is also an important junction within the town.
 A smaller network of secondary roads exists off these key routes which includes narrower roads to the west of the Market Place such as Quebec Street and Washbridge.
 The smaller street of Baxter Row also branches off to the south of the High Street.
 None of the town centre is pedestrianised and the volume of traffic is high, this is particularly the case for historic routes such as the High Street, which is a main route through the town despite being too narrow for a high volume of modern traffic due to its historic character.

-5.6.2 Plot Pattern

-In the town centre, plots vary between the densely packed historic rows of terraced houses and shops and larger plots relating to industrial heritage or significant townhouses.
+5.6.2 Plot Pattern In the town centre, plots vary between the densely packed historic rows of terraced houses and shops and larger plots relating to industrial heritage or significant townhouses.
 There are also some larger plots within the centre dedicated to banks, religious buildings, civic buildings and public houses.
 Further out from the town centre, plots become larger and even small, terraced cottages are set back from the road in plots with large front gardens.
 Many residential plots which now house terraced cottages are long and narrow, are a remnant of former medieval burgage plots.
 Despite there being few remaining timber-framed buildings in the town, the plot pattern is a reminder of its medieval origins.

-Some larger scale plots within the town centre and occupied by modern commercial properties, such as the former Woolworths building and twenty-first century examples such as the former Wilko building and the building covering numbers Itwo-14 Market Place.
+Some larger scale plots within the town centre and occupied by modern commercial properties, such as the former Woolworths building and twenty-first century examples such as the former Wilko building and the building covering numbers 1two-14 Market Place.
+5.6.3 Surfaces The road surfaces in the Conservation Area are tarmac with typical road markings.
+The only exceptions to this is Park Road which is a rough, unmetalled track.

-5.6.3 Surfaces

-The road surfaces in the Conservation Area are tarmac with typical road markings.
-The only exceptions to this are Park Road, which is proposed for inclusion in the Conservation Area (see Section 8.2), and the terraces which are set back from Dereham Road - these roads are both rough, unmetalled tracks.
 Pavements are generally tarmac, though some in the town centre are paved in pale paving slabs.
 The pavements are generally well maintained, though in some places are patchy from replacement, especially further outside of the town centre.
 Between St Nicholas' Church and Bishop Bonner's Cottage there is some use of cobbles.
 Throughout various areas of the town there is also some use of brick paving.

-There are some areas, especially down St Withburga's Lane and the path beyond Washbridge towards Lucy's Meadow, where pavements are less well maintained and have cracks or potholes causing an uneven surface.
-The footpaths leading towards and along the edge of Moorgate Woods are mainly tracks or gravel paths, though there are also some tarmac paths which are patchy in some areas.

 Surfaces